floodyberry/supercop/crypto_hash/simd256/ref/README.txt

 the design of the hash function is targeted toward SIMD instruction set.

-The 128-bit vector implementation is written in C with compiler-specific extensions to use SIMD instructions.
+The 128-bit vector implementation is written in C with compiler-specific extensions to use SIMD instructions, and can compute all functions of the SIMD family.
 It currently supports the SSE2 instruction set of x86 processors and the Altivec instruction set of PowerPC.
 It has been tested with gcc, icc, and msvc.
-You might need to add a command line option to the compiler to allow it to use SSE or Altivec instructions; for GCC, try -msse2 or -maltivec.
+You might need to add a command line option to the compiler to allow it to use SSE2 or Altivec instructions;
+for GCC, try -msse2 or -maltivec.

 The IwMMXt implementation is written in C with massive use of inline assembly, because the GCC builtins that should implement IwMMXt instructions are just plain broken.
+This implementation only supports SIMD-n with n <= 256.
 Note that you need to use the ARM Embedded ABI (EABI) in order to use IwMMXt instructions, which is incompatible with the old ABI.
 For instance, this is available in the armel port of Debian GNU/Linux which now supersedes the old arm port.

 API
 ===